November is for Nature Appreciation With Farmingdale's Scouts

 senescence!

-Overall it was a fantastic day of learning and creativity!
-To be able to use all one's senses, to fully experience the joy of autumn, appeared to be a memorable experience.
-I wish to turn this into a yearly tradition and welcome the idea of more seasonal, nature programing.
+Overall it was a fantastic day of learning and creativity.
+To troop got to use all their senses, to fully experience the joy of autumn once again.
+I wish to turn this into a yearly tradition and also welcome more seasonal, nature programing for the future.

 Thank you to all the scouts who attended!